Sears Catalog Homes: Overview, History & Present Day

 $325,000 (2024)

 Note: Inflation-adjusted prices are approximate and based on historical inflation rates.
-Recent sale prices can vary significantly based on location, condition, and cultural value.
+Recent sale prices can vary significantly based on location, condition, upgrades, and cultural value.

 How much are Sears houses worth today?